-Students with a J.D. who are working towards a Certificate in Transportation and Logistics Law must complete 12 credits and maintain a 2.3 cumulative GPA.
+Students with a J.D. who are working towards a Certificate in Logistics and Transportation Law must complete 12 credits and maintain a 2.3 cumulative GPA.
 These students have the option to work towards an LL.M. degree by continuing to take courses and completing 24 credit hours.

-Students with a bachelor’s degree (or significant relevant work experience approved as a substitute by the Director of Graduate Programs) who are working towards a Certificate in Transportation and Logistics Regulation must complete 12 credits and maintain a 2.3 cumulative GPA.
+Students with a bachelor’s degree (or significant relevant work experience approved as a substitute by the Director of Graduate Programs) who are working towards a Certificate in Logistics and Transportation Regulation must complete 12 credits and maintain a 2.3 cumulative GPA.